Wolverine971/9takes/src/blog/people/politicians/Joe-Biden.md

 	/>
 </div>

-Joe Biden, the 46th President of the United States, has had a long and distinguished career in public service.
-When viewed through the lens of the Enneagram personality system, it becomes clear that he is an Enneagram Type 6, the Loyalist.
+<p class="firstLetter">Joe Biden, the 46th President of the United States, has had a long and distinguished career in public service.
+When viewed through the lens of the Enneagram personality system, it becomes clear that he is an Enneagram Type 6, the Loyalist.</p>

 ## Joe Biden has a strong sense of duty and responsibility